magpylib/magpylib/docs/_pages/page_01_introduction.md

 print(sens.orientation.as_euler('xyz', degrees=True))
 ```

-or after initialization using the setter methods,
+or after initialization using the setter methods:

 ```{code-cell} ipython3
 sens = magpy.Sensor()